 Anthony: My favorite memory was really the conference we host every year—the Filipino Americans Coming Together conference, or FACT.
 We have about 1,100 to 1,200 students come down each year to celebrate.
 We have all different kinds of workshops, and there’s a big variety show.
 It’s just a lot of getting to know each other.
 I think that it was my favorite memory because it really showed the scope of how big this community is—not only within U of I, but throughout the entire Midwest as well.

-With over 1,800 registered student organizations (RSOs) at Illinois, the possibilities are endless.
+With 1,000 registered student organizations (RSOs) at Illinois, the possibilities are endless.
 To learn more about the Philippine Student Association and how you can get involved, check out their website and socials below.